Conclusion of Mabumba Primary School Water Project – Zambia

 These overall project impacts include, but are not limited to: improved health and sanitation, improved school attendance and education experience, increased knowledge of gardening and agriculture, food security, and community development.

-Remarks from Mabumba Primary School by the head teacher, Muonga Dickson:
+Remarks from Mabumba Primary School by the headteacher, Muonga Dickson:

 “We as Mabumba Primary School are very grateful for the support and timely intervention Water Charity with the Water for Zambia project gave to our school.
-In the past we had faced numerous challenges among them maintaining sanitation to the expected standards, access to safe drinking water to name just a few.
+In the past, we had faced numerous challenges among them maintaining sanitation to the expected standards, and access to safe drinking water to name just a few.

 At some point in time last year, our school even faced threats of closure from experts in the Ministry of Health because we have no reliable water source.
-But since the time Water for Zambia and Water Charity came to our institution and helped us with the hand pump borehole, all our water problems are now a thing of the past and the school, including the whole community, is delighted for this development.
-We as a school further wish to extend our gratitude to Madam Emily McKeone for her tireless efforts ensuring that the project executes its duties with no financial difficulties.”
+But since the time Water for Zambia and Water Charity came to our institution and helped us with the hand pump borehole, all our water problems are now a thing of the past and the school, including the whole community, is delighted with this development.
+We as a school further wish to extend our gratitude to Madam Emily McKeone for her tireless efforts in ensuring that the project executes its duties with no financial difficulties.”